aspose-slides/Aspose.Slides-Documentation/en/net/developer-guide/presentation-viewer/_index.md

 ## **Generate an SVG Image from a Slide**

-To generate an SVG image from a presentation slide with Aspose.Slides for .NET, please follow the steps below:
+To generate an SVG image from a presentation slide with Aspose.Slides, please follow the steps below:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation) class.
 1. Get the slide reference by its index.